AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-01-optimizing-images-for-the-web.md

 > WebP is a modern image format that provides **superior lossless and lossy compression** for images on the web.

-You can learn more about the technical specifics of [how WebP works](https://developers.google.com/speed/webp#how_webp_works) if you're curious about that sort of thing, but suffice it to say that WebP provides nearly the same quality of images as PNG and JPEG while requiring **25–34% less space**.
+You can learn more about [how WebP works](https://developers.google.com/speed/webp#how_webp_works) if you're curious, but suffice it to say that it provides nearly the same quality of images as PNG and JPEG while requiring **25–34% less space**.

 Optimizing images for the web using the WebP format: